RTXteam/RTX/steve_dev/orangeboard/README.md

     python3 ReasoningTool.py --test TEST_FUNCTION_NAME

-(see code for the test functions that you can run)
+(see code for the test functions that you can run; `bigtest` is the one that will seed a node and do three rounds of expansion)

 # What is the Orangeboard?